vrindaprabhu/deepfillv2_colab/README.md

 ```

-Make sue to change `runtime` in colab to GPU for quick results!
+Make sure to change `runtime` in colab to GPU for quick results!

 **NOTE**